pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Exception Handling

 The program strives to handle any type of missing or corrupt input data.
 It will print messages in standard output if any such exception happens.
-If only the `reordered` value is missing in the order_products table, then that entry is counted in the total number of orders for that product.
+If only the `reordered` value is missing in the order_products table, then that entry is counted toward the total number of orders for that product, but it prints out a message that `number_of_first_orders` and `percentage` may *not* be accurate.